ragavvenkatesan/yann/docs/source/pantry/tutorials/mlp.rst

 annealing parameter. ``learning_rates`` is naturally of length that is one higher than ``epochs``.
 ``show_progress`` will print a progress bar for each epoch. ``validate_after_epochs`` will perform validation after such many epochs on a different validation dataset.
 The full code for this tutorial with additional commentary can be found in the file ``pantry.tutorials.mlp.py``.
-Run the code as
+If you have toolbox cloned or downloaded or just the tutorials downloaded, Run the code as,
-following:

 .. code-block:: python

-    from pantry.examples.mlp import mlp
+    from pantry.tutorials.mlp import mlp
     mlp(dataset = 'some dataset created')

 or simply,